 Expressive & Receptive Language: Receptive language (the message ‘in’) is the ability to understand information.
 Expressive language (the message ‘out’) is the ability to communicate ideas and thoughts.
 Language deficits can occur with spoken language, written language, or printed information.
 A speech language pathologist can work with people who may be having trouble understanding others or “getting the message out.”

 Both developmental disorders and medical incidents, such as intellectual disorders, learning disabilities, genetic disorders, strokes, traumatic brain injuries, and progressive medical conditions, can affect how a person is able to process and express information.
-For example, aphasia is an acquired language disorder most commonly from strokes that affects the production and/or comprehension of language.
+For example, aphasia is often caused by strokes and affects the production and/or comprehension of language.

 Voice: Voice therapy uses vocal cord exercises to prevent or treat voice disorders like hoarseness and laryngitis.
 Transgender voice therapy helps transgender individuals control their pitch to achieve higher or lower voices.
 Working with a speech-language pathologist can improve an individual’s perception of their voice.

-Cognitive-Communication Skills: Cognitive-communication skills include thought organization and planning skills, memory impairments, attention, and problem solving.
+Cognitive – CVA, TBI, or TIA patients with Cognitive-Communication Rehabilitation: Cognitive-communication skills include thought organization and planning skills, memory impairments, attention, and problem solving.
 This set of skills is important for safety awareness and decision making.
 A speech-language pathologist can work with a patient to help strengthen cognitive communication abilities and set up tools to support these skills.

 Pragmatics: Social communication skills involve communicating in ways that are appropriate for the particular social context, changing communication to match the context or needs of the listener, following rules for conversation, and storytelling.
 This also involves understanding nonliteral or ambiguous language, sentence grammar and lexical semantics, and inferential language.
 Individuals should be able to demonstrate appropriate discourse comprehension and recognize misinterpretation of contextual meaning to repair conversations.
 Pragmatic skills can be impaired in individuals with intellectual disabilities, language disorders, traumatic brain injury, and dementia.
 Speech-language pathologists can help individuals work on social communication skills to improve daily interactions, conversations, and relationships between communication partners.